DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 The diagnosis is complete.
 The strategy is clear.
 Now we build.

-## Chapter 26: The Constitutional Blueprint: The Five Non-Negotiable Protocols
+## Chapter 22: The Constitutional Blueprint — The Five Protocols

 We do not design the house.
 We design the laws of physics that allow for infinite resilient houses.